amilabs/crypto-exchanger/README.md

-# Exchange example
+# Crypto exchanger example

-This is a guide on how to implement easy ERC20 coins and Ethereum exchange with the client for the Bulk API Monitor.
+This is a guide on how to implement easy ERC20 coins and Ethereum exchanger with the client for the Bulk API Monitor.

 ## Steps